mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

   return <p>Hello!</p>
 }
 ```
-Notice that the Function component is just the render method.
+Notice that the Functional component is just the render method.
 Because of this, these components were never able to hold their own state or perform any side effects at points during their lifecycle.
-Since React 16.8.0 it has been possible to create stateful function components thanks to hooks, meaning we can turn a component like this:
+Since React 16.8.0 it has been possible to create stateful functional components thanks to hooks, meaning we can turn a component like this:
 ```js
 class Hello extends React.Component {